Shana12345/ChristianWeb/Projecto.md

 <a name="solution"></a>
 ### Solution
-I choice to make a Christian website through Flask.
+I chose to make a Christian website through Flask.
 The purpose of the website was for customers to be able to add information such as a motivation quote and they would be redirected to the home page, from there they would be able to see and read their quote.
 This intended to cover the CR in CRUD.
-Next the customer would have the ability to enter in an author and if it is one the database, then they can see all the authors information such as famous quotes, books, and songs they have either written or have used in the church in their daily life.
+Next the customer can pick a favorite author number, and the name of the author would be displayed as their current favorite author.
 The reason for this part of so that the user can updated the website.
-They can update information based on the authors, so like a Christian Wikipedia website where people can find out random information related to Christianity except they cannot edit another information.
+They can update information based on the authors, like a Christian Wikipedia/blog website where people can find out random information related to Christianity.
+Customer's cannot edit another person's post.
 This was implemented for the customer to cover the UD in CRUD.
 Whereby the customer can update and delete.
 <a name="construction"></a>
 ## Construction
 <a name="erd"></a>
 ### ERD
 #### Starting Plan
-The original ERD consisted of just 2 tables, bother of which never had foreign keys.
+The original ERD consisted of just 2 tables, both of which never had foreign keys.
 While it would have had all the requirements of CRUD it was bit too simple for one’s liking, also with the aim to enhance CRUD by adding foreign keys.

 ![Initial ERD](/images/Original.PNG)